 If you can’t leave London without picking up one of these, we won’t judge.
 Hundreds of thousands of little double-decker buses, Big Bens, and Palaces of Westminster are sold every year.
-On the the plus side, these small items are largely representative of the country's main symbols, and will fit in your carryon luggage without issue.
+On the plus side, these small items are largely representative London souvenirs and will fit in your carryon luggage without issue.
 Not one of the most unusual gifts, but always appreciated.

-This sort of souvenir is sold all over the world, but remain surprisingly popular.
+This sort of souvenir is sold all over the world but remains surprisingly popular.
 You’ll have no trouble finding t-shirts, bags, and pens with “I Love London” stamped on them somewhere.
 Should you venture to cities such as Bristol, Manchester, or Birmingham, you’re sure to find the local versions for sale there too.

 Germany may not be the most exotic destination listed in this article, but a visit to this popular European nation presents plenty of opportunities to bring back some interesting and unique souvenirs.
 Germany has a rich culture steeped in tradition and history, not to mention plenty of shops and markets filled with intricate hand-crafted toys, tasty sweets and treats, and unique festive ornaments.
-The country’s shelves are stacked with some of the best mementos and trinkets that you can find.
+Wherever you find yourself in the big German cities, you’ll discover a souvenir shop with a quick gift shop near me internet search.
+The country’s shelves are stacked with some of the best mementoes and trinkets that you can find.

 German Christmas markets draw in millions of visitors every December, with their glamorous fairs and nostalgic stalls.
+For example, the Christmas market in Bochum that is known for its Flying Santa Claus.
 You can view the twinkling lights, mountainous Christmas trees, sip on mulled wine, and purchase the odd decoration or two.
-Granted, Christmas decorations might not be the most useful souvenirs for eleven months out of twelve, but the hand blown glass examples can be beautiful, and the wooden angels are highly collectable.
+Granted, Christmas decorations might not be the most useful souvenirs for eleven months out of twelve, but the hand-blown glass examples can be beautiful, and the wooden angels are highly collectable.

 If you’d like to bring back some German gastronomic specialties, we have two main suggestions: beer and chocolate.
 Not only is Germany renowned for the quality of its chocolate, but it’s especially well known for the huge range of beers that you will find there.
 If you don’t mind the odd tipple, or you know a beer lover, then a gift box from a local brewery is the ideal souvenir.
 Sure, they will disappear quickly, but nothing prevents you from keeping the bottles!